ivy-llc/ivy/docs/partial_source/deep_dive/inplace_updates.rst

 For *compositional* functions, the :code:`out` argument should **always** be handled in the compositional implementation, with no wrapping applied at all.
 This is for a few reasons:

-#. we need to show the :code:`out` argument in the compositional function signature, as this is the only function implementation in the codebase.
+#.
+We need to show the :code:`out` argument in the compositional function signature, as this is the only function implementation in the codebase.
    Adding an argument unused in the implementation could cause some confusion.
-#. generally, inplace updates are performed because memory management is an area of concern for the user.
+#.
+Generally, inplace updates are performed because memory management is an area of concern for the user.
    By handling the :code:`out` argument in the compositional implementation itself.
    We can maximize the memory efficiency of the function, using inplace updates in as many of the inner Ivy functions as possible.
-#. this enables us to make use of backend-specific :code:`out` argument handling.
+#.
+This enables us to make use of backend-specific :code:`out` argument handling.

 The second and third points are the most important points.